Romney's choice of Ryan reshapes race for White House

 Even some Republicans - wary about how Ryan's selection would be perceived among older Americans who rely on government-backed health and retirement programs - are concerned that Romney might be taking too much of a gamble with this choice.

-Republican strategist Juleanna Glover said that Obama's campaign will bash the Ryan budget plan but picking Ryan gives Romney a defence against critics who have questioned what the former Massachusetts governor stands for.
+Republican strategist Juleanna Glover said that Obama's campaign will bash the Ryan budget plan but picking Ryan gives Romney a defense against critics who have questioned what the former Massachusetts governor stands for.

 "This gives Romney something no amount of ads have been able to do - the ability to stand for something," Glover said.
 "The greatest handicap in his political career has been erased."